aws-samples/sample-bda-redaction/README.md

 | resource_name_prefix |N/A| Prefix used when naming resources during the stack creation | During stack creation |
 | retention | ```90``` | Number of days for retention of the messages in the redacted and raw S3 buckets | During stack creation|

-The following properties are only required when the portal is being provisioned:
+The following properties are only required when the portal is being provisioned.

 | Property Name | Default | Description |
 | ------ | ---- | -------- |
 | environment | ```development``` | The type of environment where resources will be provisioned.
 Values are ```local```, ```development```, ```production```.
 Setting this property to ```local``` will make create a regional API Gateway.
 Otherwise, it will be a private API Gateway |
 | auth_type | ```basic``` | The type of authentication used.
 Values are either ```basic``` or ```oidc```  |

-The following set of configuration variables are only required if ```auth_type``` is set to ```oidc``` and the portal is being provisioned:
+The following set of configuration variables are only required if ```auth_type``` is set to ```oidc``` and the portal is being provisioned.

 | Property Name | Default | Description |
 | ------ | ---- | -------- |